lisaoude/gifinder-pwa/README.md

 </br>

-I installed dotenv, because it helps to store sensitive data (such as the API key), which can then be hidden from the GitHUb repository using my ```.gitignore``` file.
+I installed dotenv, because it helps to store sensitive data (such as the API key), which can then be hidden from the GitHub repository using my ```.gitignore``` file.

 ```
 npm i dotenv